Betsy Bloomingdale: Lifestyle

 In the early 1960s, Bloomingdale began travelling to Paris regularly to view and purchase haute couture clothing.
 Over the coming decades, she amassed a collection of over 100 gowns and outfits.
 Bloomingdale was charged by U.S. customs officials for falsely declaring the value of two imported Dior haute couture gowns in 1975.
 She pleaded guilty to concealing an invoice from federal customs officials and was fined.

 When her husband died of cancer, a media scandal ensued over his estate.
 Bloomingdale had cut off a financial allowance to her husband's mistress Vicki Morgan in 1981.
 On his death, Morgan took her 12-year relationship with Alfred public.
 She sued his estate and widow for $10 million, claiming that Alfred had promised her lifetime support.
 Most of the suit was dismissed in 1983, but after Morgan was murdered the following year, a jury awarded $200,000 to her estate.
 Bloomingdale's life, marriage and the affair were the basis of Dominick Dunne's novel An Inconvenient Woman.

 Bloomingdale was a frequent party host, mainly for charity, for which she was dubbed "Good Queen Betts".
 She was well known for her attention to detail, keeping copious notes of each dinner party she hosted, including a photo of the place setting, the menu, the seating arrangement, and her outfit, so that guests would never dine on the same dishes or see her in the same gown twice.
 Bloomingdale published a book on entertaining and hosting, Entertaining With Betsy Bloomingdale: A Collection of Culinary Tips and Treasures From the World’s Best Hosts and Hostesses, in 1994.

 Her social circle included Nancy Reagan, Joan Collins, Joan Rivers, Lauren Bacall and Nan Kempner.
 Her friendship with Reagan began in the 1950s, and was so close that Bloomingdale became known as the "First Friend" during the Reagan presidency.
 She frequently provided fashion, decorating and style advice to the First Lady.

 A practicing Roman Catholic, she was involved in fundraising projects for the Los Angeles Cathedral, and also contributed to the funding for the development of the Ronald Reagan Presidential Library.
 She was also a member of the elite charitable group The Colleagues, which funded homes for unmarried mothers and their children.

-She was the subject of an exhibit at the Fashion Institute of Design and Merchandising in 2009.
-The exhibit, called "High Style: Betsy Bloomingdale and the Haute Couture", displayed 60 of her haute couture gowns.
+She was the subject of an exhibition at the Fashion Institute of Design and Merchandising in 2009.
+The exhibition, called "High Style: Betsy Bloomingdale and the Haute Couture," displayed 60 of her haute couture gowns.

+Death

 Bloomingdale died on July 19, 2016, at her home in Holmby Hills, Los Angeles, from complications from a heart condition.
 She was 93 years old.